jcpsantiago/thearqivist/README.md

 * admin access to a Confluence account
 * admin access to a Slack workspace
-* a running instance of The Arqivist + a Postgres database
+* a running instance of The Arqivist + a Postgres database (see data model at [dbdiagram.io](https://dbdiagram.io/d/6551f3787d8bbd6465102527)

 ## Installing in Confluence